-DESERET EVENING NEWS SATURDAY JANUARY 4 1908

-Herman Billik Sim ly Murderc for Business

-HERE have been men who have murdered for revenge, for passion, for money, for love.
-But Herman Billik didn't for any of these reasons.
-He rdered as a business.
-A life mean \$1,000 for him, or only That was all the same to him.
-He care whether it was a little a grown man, filled with the of living.
-He needed the money. death meant to him just as much sale to a hard working salesase to a lawyer or a new paa case to a hawyer of a new part to a physician.
-He killed six he was caught, and now he is ng his own death-this meanest rer that ever lived. eems almost possible to forgive who kills another in the height ion.
-There is sympathy somewho and there is sympathy some-for a murderer who slays because jealous and repents his act the it is done. lilk didn't go about his mur-
+DESERET EVENING NEWS SATURDAY JANUARY 4 1908 Herman Billik Sim ly Murderc for Business HERE have been men who have murdered for revenge, for passion, for money, for love.
+But Herman Billik didn't any of these reasons.
+He dered as a business.
+A life ean \$1,000 for him, or only \$100.
+That was all the same to him.
+He jidn't care whether it was a little child or a grown man, filled with the He needed the money. death meant to him just as much to a hard working salesto a lawyer or a new pa-He killed six and now he is h a case to a lawyer of the killed six to a physician.
+He killed six re he was caught, and now he is ling his own death-this meanest derer that ever lived. seems almost possible to forgive an who kills another in the height assion.
+There is sympathy some-sis for a murderer who slays because s jealous and repents his act the end if is done. nt it is done.
+Billik didn't suit. t it is don't go about his mur-Billik didn't go about his mur-in that way. killed carefully, methodically, He know up something more than \$1,-averaging up something more than \$1,-obt a life.
+He netted \$6,000 before the authorities of Chicago took a hand authori something more than \$1 COMBINED MURDER WITH FOR-TUNE-TELLING.